GNU-Droid/pe.thediamondyt.tk/_wiki/realms/API.md

 permalink: /wiki/realms/
 ---
 ## Realms API
 Mojang have a private API for interacting with their Realms servers.
 Here i will try to work out what all the fields mean so people can make their own API clients.
+Unfortunatly i cant seem to get this to work and curl return `No reply from server"`.

 ### Base info
 Some info used in every GET request on this page.